Angela Lynn Douglas: Early Activism

-In 1969, Douglas came out as a trans woman and became active in the LA Gay Liberation Front, leaving in 1970 due to transphobia within the organization and the fact they ignored the trans people pushing for a clinic in Los Angeles.
+In 1969, Douglas came out as a trans woman and became active in the LA Gay Liberation Front, leaving in 1970 due to reluctance within the GLF to link homosexuality with transsexuality, and the fact they failed to support the campaign for a transsexual clinic in Los Angeles.

 The Advocate published the headline "Gay Lib survives bitch fit", detailing her departure from the GLF to found the TAO while misgendering her.
 She later wrote for the same magazine in 1973 to defend Sylvia Rivera, critiquing her exclusion from the mainstream gay rights movement and trans people's exclusion from Pride.
 She denounced the "attacks on transsexualism and transvestism made by lesbian feminist leaders, such as Jean O'Leary", and concluded the piece by stating "it is encouraging to find so many transsexuals and transvestites willing to tear down the crosses which were used to burn and crucify Joan of Arc and Christine Jorgensen, among countless others, and beat their oppressors over the head with them."